venice1200/Retro/Microtronic_Phoenix/README.md

 The used USB-GPIO Python Library and the **original** Arduiono Sketch can be found here:
 https://github.com/ltspicer/usb_gpio
 Available digital pins on Uno/Nano are D2 to D13, configure and use them as input or output.
-I think you need the python library "serial" as well.
+I may you need the python library "serial" or "pyserial" as well.

 ### Mode 2-4: Random Generator
-The Microtronics RND System is not really random so the above programmer has created an
+The Microtronics Random System is not really random so the Monarch/Kniffel programmer has created an
 external Random Generator based on an Arduino which transfers the RND Data via IOs to the Busch 2090.
 The RND Generator uses the same IO Pins as used by the Phoenix Uploader.